jyutzler/Bridge-Systems/system.md

 After 2♣ or 2♦, Advancer may pass or bid 2♥.
 Overcaller may pass or correct to 2♠.
+### Overcalls of Strong Openings
+Against any strong opening (usually 2♣ or 1♣), an overcall is a transfer to the next higher suit.

 ## Preemptive Bids
 Opening suit bids at the three level and higher are preemptive and based on playing tricks (the number of tricks you expect to take if your long suit is trumps).